 A full course of the COVID-19 vaccination is required for employment at National Journal

 Location: This job is based in Washington, DC.
-Beginning May 1, National Journal will be operating on a hybrid basis, with employees required to be in the office every Tuesday and Thursday.
+National Journal is operating on a hybrid basis, with employees required to be in the office every Tuesday, Wednesday, and Thursday.

 Across National Journal Group, generally, the firm looks for two “pillar gifts” in you, and everyone else.
 In all of us, these are more aspirational than actual, but they are central in our intentions –